Close popup

 What is a Sylvera carbon credit rating?

-What Moody’s ratings are to bond credits, Sylvera ratings are to carbon credits.
+What S&P and Moody’s ratings are to debt markets, Sylvera ratings are to carbon markets.

 Watch our video for an introduction to how Sylvera rates carbon projects, explained by our Head of Nature-Based Solutions Frameworks, Jess Roberts: